-- Earned an Associate Degree in Nursing, meeting the educational requirements for registered nursing, including a minimum of 72 semester credits from a board-approved and/or accredited program at an accredited institution - A minimum GPA of 2.5 on the Associate Degree in Nursing posted transcript - Hold a current, unencumbered credential licensure as a Registered Nurse (RN) - Applicants who have graduated from an Associate Degree in Nursing program within three months of application may be admitted if all other admission requirements are met.
+- Earned an Associate Degree in Nursing, meeting the educational requirements for registered nursing, including a minimum of 72 semester credits from a board-approved and/or accredited program at an accredited institution - Applicants whose Associate Degree in Nursing includes fewer than 72 semester credits and at least 60 semester credits must complete additional coursework prior to enrollment in the BSN program.
+To meet the 72 semester credit admission requirement the applicant must complete one or more of the following courses at Carrington College and may select from the courses below: - HUMN325 Cross-Cultural Communication - HCA350 Quality Improvement in Healthcare - HCA310 Healthcare Reimbursement Models - HC403 Healthcare Law and Ethics - HC450 Healthcare Finance - HUM200 Ethics in Contemporary Society - A minimum GPA of 2.5 on the Associate Degree in Nursing posted transcript - Hold a current, unencumbered credential licensure as a Registered Nurse (RN) - Applicants who have graduated from an Associate Degree in Nursing program within three months of application may be admitted if all other admission requirements are met.
 Evidence of licensure must be provided within three months of program start. - Dean of Nursing recommendation (Only for current Carrington College and San Joaquin Valley College associate level nursing students, meeting the educational requirements for registered nursing, in their final semester.) - Own or have unrestricted access to a computer with reliable internet access.